 He also brings insight from several advisory board roles (past and present), including: Saving Re-Imagined, an exploratory effort of EBRI-ERF; Transamerica Center for Retirement Studies, a non-profit, private foundation; Employee Benefits Research Institute (EBRI); National Association of Plan Advisors (NAPA); Defined Contribution Institutional Investors Association (DCIIA); RetirementJobs.com; and Betterment for Business.

 In addition, Stig has an inside perspective on Capitol Hill, the legislative process, and policy making overall.
-His interaction with regulators has resulted in direct and positive impact to retirement policy and his involvement in issues surrounding the recently enacted DOL Fiduciary Rule, gives him unique insight in to how plans will thrive in a ‘post rule’ world.
+His interaction with regulators has resulted in direct and positive impact to retirement policy and gives him unique insight in to how plans will thrive in a ‘post rule’ world.

-Stig believes every American deserves the opportunity to retire with dignity and confidence and is an award-winning author for Transform Tomorrow: Awakening the Super Saver in Pursuit of Retirement Readiness (John Wiley & Sons, Inc., 2013), which received the USA Best Book Award for “Social Change” and “Business: Investing.”
-He was named the 5th most influential person in the retirement industry by 401kWire.com, has authored articles in publications ranging from PLANSPONSOR® to The Wall Street Journal, and is a frequently speaker on the topic of retirement outcomes, behavioral finance, and change.
+Stig believes every American deserves the opportunity to retire with dignity and confidence and is an author for Transform Tomorrow: Awakening the Super Saver in Pursuit of Retirement Readiness (John Wiley & Sons, Inc., 2013).
+He was named the 5th most influential person in the retirement industry by 401kWire.com*, has authored articles in publications ranging from PLANSPONSOR® to The Wall Street Journal, and is a frequent speaker on the topic of retirement outcomes, behavioral finance, and change.
 He is also actively involved in trying to create a non-branded public service campaign to change beliefs around the benefits of saving and the achievability of financial independence.

 In a word, organization.
 Over the years, I have come to understand, appreciate, and value a truly organized experience.
 I believe organization is a gift we can give those we interact with, one that pays huge dividends.